Mark Nicholls experiences the alpine chill of ice fishing in Switzerland – and also finds time to take in a few ski-runs

 Ice fishing, is somewhat as you might expect it to be: clear away the snow from the frozen surface of the lake, drill through the ice, clean out the hole and dangle your line through to tempt the fish swimming in the freezing waters below.
 Being successful, however, is more of an acquired skill.

-After meeting at the Fischputz Station and picking up rods, ice drills and shovels, we strap on snowshoes and trudge across the frozen Lake Melchsee to pick a spot for a morning’s fishing.
+After meeting at the Fischputz Station and picking up rods, ice drills and shovels, we strap on ice fishing gloves and snowshoes and trudge across the frozen Lake Melchsee to pick a spot for a morning’s fishing.

 “The most important thing about ice fishing,” extols Gusti, “is to see it as an adventure – but with the point of catching fish.”